kr1zzo-FER/Model-Informed-Path-Planning/README.md

 ### Folder name : `input_data`

-`Steps 1.1. - 1.5. are optional and can be skipped if the default data is used`
+`Steps 1.1. - 1.5. are optional and can be skipped if the default data is used.
+Feel free to download your data from OpenStreetMap and follow the instructions below!`

 In the folder `input_data` are provided default data for the following locations:
 - Voz, island of Krk, Croatia
 - Jadranovo, Croatia

-Feel free to download your own data from OpenStreetMap and follow the instructions below.

 ### 1.1.
 Go to [OpenStreetMap](https://www.openstreetmap.org/#map=15/45.2359/14.5844) and select the area you want to download